-The Library Switcher lets you switch the storage platform of your AODocs libraries from Google Drive to Google Cloud Storage.
+The Library Switcher lets you switch the storage platform of your AODocs libraries from Google Drive to Google Cloud Storage or Azure Blob storage.

 - Google Cloud Storage (GCS) in the Google Help Center